MOONDROP Aria Headphones Review

 TRUTHEAR x Crinacle ZERO

-The TRUTHEAR x Crinacle ZERO and the MOONDROP Aria are both wired audiophile IEMs that are good for neutral sound.
-The MOONDROP feature a single-driver design and have a more balanced bass than the dual-driver TRUTHEAR, with their dedicated sub-bass driver.
-However, the MOONDROP's treble performance is recessed and lacking in detail compared to the TRUTHEAR.
+The TRUTHEAR x Crinacle ZERO and the MOONDROP Aria are both wired audiophile IEMs.
+The MOONDROP feature a single-driver design and have less bass emphasis than the dual-driver TRUTHEAR, with their dedicated sub-bass driver.
+Unfortunately, the MOONDROP's treble performance is recessed and lacking in detail compared to the TRUTHEAR.
 Both feature sleek designs with a detachable audio cable, but depending on personal preference, you might opt for the metal construction on the MOONDROP over the TRUTHEAR's plastic resin design.

 Shure SE215